lei-hsia/7773_9743_6073_mml_nyu/6073_deriv/1029_swap_pricing_valuation.md

 5. a fee, is paid from dealer to XYZ if ```S``` > ```S'```;
 6. fee = (S - S')/2 * sigma_discount-factor;
 7. direction of fee is dependent on which rate is higher

+---
+### forward starting swap:
+is an agreement between two parties to exchange assets on a fixed date in the future